Nov 23, 2024

 2024-2025 Undergraduate Catalog

-Electrical Engineering Major (BSE)
+Electrical Engineering (BSE)

 Electrical engineering is the application of scientific and mathematical principles to the design, manufacture, and control of structures, machines, processes, and systems.
 In the past, the work of electrical engineers has had a direct and vital impact on people’s lives.
 Electrical engineers have been responsible for the creation of electric power, modern electronics, computers, electronic communication systems, modern flight controllers, automated manufacturing, and medical diagnostic tools.
 An electrical engineering education continues to provide opportunities for solving problems of great social significance and for increasing people’s quality of life.